 While you may assume that ringworm is a parasite, it is actually a type of fungus that affects the skin and is actually difficult to fully treat.
-Today, our Tennessee vets talk about ringworm in dogs and what it looks like.
+Today, our Nashville vets talk about ringworm in dogs and what it looks like.

 What are the signs of ringworm on dogs?